CRGuarda/promarketing-stepper-app/README.md

 ## Learn More

+By default are 5 Steps and the initialStep is 0 (first step).
+You can change this on `page.tsx`.

 This (**basic**) project is builded with React components (I didn't use third-party libraries for the logic of the Stepper).

 I purposely didn't use FontAwesome as the SVG is needed in detail to be able to try to give the steps dynamic transitions.